 How long will it take until I know if I've been accepted?

-Applications that arrive complete and with the correct supporting evidence, will usually be processed within a few days.
+Applications that arrive complete and with the correct supporting evidence, will usually be processed within 3-5 working days.
 We aim to process your application and send you a decision as quickly as we can.